 A flood occurs when the capacity of a stream channel to convey flow within its banks is exceeded and water flows out of the main channel onto and over adjacent land.
 This adjacent land is known as the floodplain.
 For convenience in communication and regulation, floods are characterized in terms of return periods, e.g., the 50-year flood event.
-In regulating floodplains, the standard is the 100-year floodplain, the flood that is defined as having a 1 percent chance of being equaled or exceeded during any given year.
+In regulating floodplains, the standard is the 100-year floodplain, the flood that is defined as having a one percent (1%) chance of being equaled or exceeded during any given year.
 These floodplain maps, or Flood Insurance Rate Maps (FIRMs), are provided to the public (http://msc.fema.gov/) for floodplain management and insurance purposes.

-In 2007, the Pennsylvania Emergency Management Agency (PEMA) completed a statewide study to determine damage estimates for all major flood events.
+In 2007, the Pennsylvania Emergency Management Agency (PEMA) completed a statewide study of each county to determine damage estimates for all major flood events.
 The study computed damages in dollars for total economic loss, building and content damage, and also estimated the number of damaged structures (PEMA, 2009).
-Table 3.11 summarizes the findings from this study.
+Table 3.12 summarizes the findings from this study for Washington County.